Skip to content

 • Definition detection: Scans the entire content to find all footnote definitions before processing references

-Unlike remend which extracts link text and displays it as plain text, vue-stream-markdown completes the link syntax while intelligently disabling click interactions:
+Unlike the original remend approach which extracts link text and displays it as plain text, vue-stream-markdown completes the link syntax while intelligently disabling click interactions:

 Incomplete link (loading state):